 Food in School

 We believe that helping children to develop healthy lifestyles is a significant part of primary school life.
-Aspects of healthy eating are taught to children in class topics and their Fab Friday session; we also hold an after-school cooking club.
+Aspects of healthy eating are taught to children in class topics and their Wonderful Wednesday session; we also hold an after-school cooking club.
 This was initially supported by a Let’s Get Cooking club which from time to time involves parents and often links with professional providers in the town.
 Indeed, Marlborough has taken a lead in developing relationships with some of the local chefs and restaurants, children regularly joining in demonstrations to the public at the Oyster Festival or other events.

 Through our school meals service we aim to support healthy and happy eating habits.
 There is a choice of menu each day ensuring that all dietary needs can be met and enabling children to enjoy favourites, try new recipes and taste unfamiliar food.